savonet/book/language.md

 ```

 ("`-`" means that we did not define a variable, that the type of the expression
 is `int` and that it evaluates to 6).
-Also, variables can be reused: it we type
+Also, variables can be reused: if we type

 ```{.liquidsoap}
 print("Hello #{name} and welcome!");;